pork3/pork3.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to support UO ARLISS
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+Hello, we are a group of University of Oregon students and this paragraph need to be filled in

-- I rock a great mustache
+- We build robots
-- I'm extremely loyal to my family
+- And we launch them in rockets

 What else do you need?

-### my history
+### Our History

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+We started last year and our schools [website](http://cs.uoregon.edu)